Advanced Orthopedics and Sports Medicine

 Criteria for progression:

-1. Pain and swelling within tolerance.
+1. Pain and swelling within toleranc

 2. Independent HEP